jthet/FEM1D/README.md

 The program computes and plots the numerical solution against the analytical solution at the specified timestep, providing a visual comparison.

 ## Project Answers
-### Question 2
+### Question 2 - Forward Euler
 Solve first by using a forward Euler time derivative discretization with a time-step of Δ𝑡 = 1/551 .
 Plot the results at the final time.
 Increase the time-step until you find the instability.
 What dt does this occur at?
 How does the solution change as N decreases?

 Here are the final results, plotted at the final time, using the Forward Euler method with 551 time steps and 11 nodes.